 BA, MA, PhD

-Lisa is a lecturer and research co-ordinator at St Athanasius College (SAC).
+Lisa is a senior lecturer and research co-ordinator at St Athanasius College (SAC).
 Prior to her current position, she held various corporate positions in Business Marketing in Australia, the UK, and the UAE.

 At St Athanasius College, Lisa teaches the following units: ‘Uncovering the Past: an Archaeology of Christian Egypt’; ‘Saints and Sinners: Women in Late Antiquity’; ‘Hagiography and the Cult of the Saints’; ‘The Lives and Times of the Desert Fathers’; ‘Ascetic Theology and the Making of a Monk in Late Antiquity’.
-Lisa is also SAC’s Research Co-ordinator and Deputy Chair of the UD’s Research Committee.

 - Bulletin de la Société d'Archéologie Copte (Editorial Board)

 - International Association for Coptic Studies (IACS) (Member)

 - St Shenouda the Archimandrite Coptic Society (Member)